ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 Analogously, if your data is well-described by a GM + GSD, it's probably _not_ well-described by an AM + SD, because it should be positively skewed, while your SD would suggest that the data is spread evenly around the mean.
 (Consider how weird it would be to say that "X% of the data falls within $$\frac{\mu}{2}$$ and $$2 \mu$$" for non-skewed data like a normal distribution.)

 If reporting confidence intervals for a given $$P$$-value, using geometric statistics, they will also not be the same distance from the geometric mean.
-For $$P=0.95$$, with z-score $$z = 1.96$$ (ie laughably permissible, false positives everywhere), the confidence intervals are:
+For $$P=0.95$$, with z-score $$z = 1.96$$ (ie laughably permissive, false positives everywhere), the confidence intervals are:

 $$\text{CI}_{0.95} = \GM[x] e^{\pm 1.96 \text{SD}[x]} = \GM[x] GSD^{\pm 1.96}$$